Wagner Group: Recruitment, training, techniques

 When new PMC recruits arrive at the training camp, they are no longer allowed to use social network services and other Internet resources.
 Company employees are not allowed to post photos, texts, audio and video recordings or any other information on the Internet that was obtained during their training.
-They are also not allowed to tell anyone their location, whether they are in Russia or another country.
+They are not allowed to tell anyone their location, whether they are in Russia or another country.
 Mobile phones, tablets and other means of communication are left with the company and issued at a certain time with the permission of their commander.

 Passports and other documents are surrendered and in return company employees receive a nameless dog tag with a personal number.
 The company only accepts new recruits if a 10-year confidentiality agreement is established and in case of a breach of the confidentiality the company reserves the right to terminate the employee's contract without paying a fee.
 According to the Security Service of Ukraine (SBU), Russian military officers are assigned the role of drill instructors for the recruits.
 During their training, the PMCs receive $1,100 per month.

-The pay of Wagner private military contractors (PMCs), who are usually retired regular Russian servicemen aged between 35 and 55, is estimated to be between 80,000 and 250,000 Russian rubles a month (667–2,083 USD).
+The pay of Wagner PMCs, who are usually retired regular Russian servicemen aged between 35 and 55, is estimated to be between 80,000 and 250,000 Russian rubles a month (667–2,083 USD).
 One source stated the pay was as high as 300,000 (US$2,500).

 In late 2019, a so-called Wagner code of honor was revealed that lists ten commandments for Wagner's PMCs to follow.
 These include, among others, to protect the interests of Russia always and everywhere, to value the honor of a Russian soldier, to fight not for money, but from the principle of winning always and everywhere.